zibbini/vimbaPy/docs/_VimbaPython.md

 cam <- getCameraID()

-# Capture a single frame from the default camera device and export to temporary file
+# Capture a single frame from the selected camera and export to temporary file
 acquire_frame_temp(cameraID=cam, filename=tempfile())

 ```